Estethell/Estethell/README.md

 - 📫 How to reach me **estethell@gmail.com**

--  👯 I’m looking to collaborate on **other junior fullStack developer*
+-  👯 I’m looking to collaborate with **other junior fullStack developer**

--  💬 Ask me about **CSS, Sass, JavaScript, React, Redux**

 - 😄 Pronouns: She/Her